cyclopcam/cyclops/pkg/videoformat/rf1/readme.md

 atomically as a pair.
 If the operating system (or hardware) crashes during a write, then you could end up with such inconsistencies (eg index entries pointing to non-existent packets).

+## Avoiding Fragmentation

+I didn't consider fragmentation initially, but this turns out to be a massive issue, especially because we'll often be writing to good old hard drives.
+By the nature of the recorder, we're writing tiny bits of data to many files in sequence.
+This inevitably leads to fragmentation.
+We have slightly different approaches to fragmentation avoidance in our index and packet files.

+Index Files

+To avoid fragmentation in our index files, we pre-size the file before writing into it.
+The unwritten space will contain zeros.
+We know that these zeros are not valid packet indices because a real packet index cannot be all zeros.
+The 'location' field of a 64-bit index entry cannot be zero, except for the very first packet, which we make allowance for.

+On my desktop linux machine, if I take zero measures to reduce fragmentation, and record on 3 files simultaneously, I get 8MB blocks in the HD camera packet files, and 4096 byte blocks in the index files.